Skeletonxf/star-ruler-2-mod-ce/README.md

 Gravitron Condensors now have a ramp up time which caues them to deal less than 100% damage when they start firing at a new target.
 Players can also unlock Shield Projectors to project a shield onto stars and planets to protect them from Gravitron attacks.
 ### Railgun Impulse
 The keystone of vanilla that removed pierce from Railguns and replaced it with impulses is now a modifier, so can be applied to only the ships you want it on.
 Among other uses, these can be used to punch a shield projector away from its target to break the sheild so you can get back to blowing up the opponent's star.
+### Warheads
+Warheads will no longer automatically fire at the nearest worthless enemy scout, they have to be manually fired.
 ### Rebalanced hulls
 The Titan and Collosus hulls are much more viable than vanilla, and the Destroyer hull is nerfed.
 Other hulls have slight tweaks to make them fit niches more strongly, and in particular the Carrier hull is the biggest beneficiary of the added local defense generation from support command subsystems.
 ### Diplomatic Victory